xaya/XAYA_tutorial_code/Hello-World/README.md

 # Hello World!

-This repository holds code for various Hello World tutorials.
+This folder holds code for various Hello World tutorials.

 Browse to the code by using the GitHub links above.